 Monday April 29, 2024

 My flight to Europe was wholly uneventful after a handful of minor dramas in the 24 hours leading up to my departure.
 I didn’t sleep a wink on the trans-Atlantic flight from DFW to Madrid, but that is par for the course.
-I rarely can sleep on airplanes, whether there’s someone sitting elbow-to-elbow with me or I had an entire row of seats to myself.
+I rarely can sleep on airplanes, whether someone is sitting elbow-to-elbow with me or I have an entire row of seats to myself.

 Once we landed in Spain, I had to navigate through all the international flight tasks: immigration, customs, baggage claim.
 It amazes me how much faster this process is in Europe compared to the US.
-I’m not sure why this is, but it always seems less chaotic and streamlined.
-As an added bonus, I didn’t have to even mess with baggage claim since I was doing this Camino trek with minimal gear and none of the items that need to be checked with the airline (i.e., trekking poles, Swiss army knife, etc).
+I’m not sure why, but it always seems less chaotic and more streamlined.
+As a bonus, I didn’t have to deal with baggage claim since I was doing this Camino trek with minimal gear and none of the items that need to be checked with the airline (i.e., trekking poles, Swiss Army knife, etc.).

 Ahhhh.
 Café con leche.

 My subsequent flight to Porto itself was only about an hour in length.
-It’s roughly the same distance as flying the from my home in Eugene, Oregon up to Seattle.
+It’s roughly the same distance as flying from my home in Eugene, Oregon, up to Seattle.
 However, the big difference with this flight was the time change.

 JET LAG

 I followed suit just like all the passengers ahead of me.
-And I was about 10 paces into the airport when I saw the entire line of people do a u-turn and started walking back my direction.
+And I was about 10 paces into the airport when I saw the entire line of people do a u-turn and start walking back my direction.
 Apparently, that was NOT the correct way out.
-And we all ended up in a bit of a traffic jam as the passengers from front of the plane tried to merge with the back of the plane as we worked out way toward baggage claim.
+And we all ended up in a bit of a traffic jam as the passengers from the front of the plane tried to merge with the back of the plane as we worked our way toward baggage claim.

 Once out of the airport, I found myself blinking into the bright sunshine and searching for the metro.
-The Porto airport is about 14 km north of the main city, and the two areas were connected by a metro system.
-So I set about purchasing my ticket to the Trinidad Station for €2.75 and went to the platform to wait for the next train to arrived.
+The Porto airport is about 14 km north of the central city, and a metro system connects the two areas.
+So I set about purchasing my ticket to the Trinidad Station for €2.75 and went to the platform to wait for the next train to arrive.

 My hotel didn’t allow check-in until 2 pm, so I decided the best bet to fight the strong jet lag enveloping me was to walk around Porto and see the sights.